 But why dedicate so much time, talent and investment to reimagining a humble muni short course?

-Barrier Free Golf is committed to changing this, one short course at a time.
+Barrier Free Golf is committed to changing this, one course at a time.

 Introducing a beginner to the game at even a mundane eighteen hole golf course is the equivalent of teaching someone to ski by sending them down a triple black diamond run.
 New golfers who have the opportunity to cut their teeth at a fun short course are the fortunate few.
 The combination of playing golf in a natural setting and seeing one’s ball react to ground contours cannot be replicated at a driving range or in a simulator.